DeepLearningDTU/02456-deep-learning-with-PyTorch/README.md

 * [pytorch/tutorials](https://github.com/pytorch/tutorials).
 Official tutorials from the PyTorch repo.

 ## Setup
-We will use Docker to manage the software needed for the exercises.
+The **recommended** (and by far the easiest) way to get started with the exercises is by using [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb).
+It allows you to work with Jupyter Notebooks in the cloud with all dependencies pre-installed, and Colab offers GPU utility for free which allwos you to run the exercises considerably faster.

+If you prefer to work locally, we here provide installation guides for Linux and Mac using Docker.
-* **NB:** If you have a **NVIDIA GPU** you should follow the GPU instructions below, as a GPU enables you to run the exercises considerably faster.
+* **NB:** If you have an **NVIDIA GPU** you should follow the GPU instructions below, since working on a GPU rather than CPU will accelerate things substantially.
-* **NB:** If you are using **Windows** things are a bit more difficult.
+* **NB:** If you are using **Windows** working locally is a bit more difficult.
 We will help you the best we can, but be prepared to do some resaerch on your own.

 ### CPU (Linux & mac)